SysAdminDoc/Blog/Facebook/BrowserWars2025.md

 ## ⚔️ Pick Your Weapon

 In 2025, your browser isn’t just software, it’s a vote for the web’s future.
 Speed’s a given; the real stakes are freedom, trust, and who controls your digital life.
+This is the Adpocalypse.
+Your choice shapes the web’s fate.
+Choose wisely.

 - ✅ **Firefox**: Open-source backbone with room to tweak.
 [Download](https://www.mozilla.org/en-US/firefox/new/)
 - 🧱 **LibreWolf**: Privacy fortress, no apologies.
 [Download](https://librewolf.net/installation/)